As you prepare for this wonderful day of celebrating your achievement we would like to provide you a few reminders….

 - No corsages or jewelry on the robe

-- Dark trousers, white shirts, tie is optional
+- Dark trousers, white shirts, tie is optional, breathable fabric

 - Dark Shoes and socks

-Please arrange to be on time for all graduation events.
-Students who arrive after the commencement processional has lined up will not be allowed to participate in the commencement ceremony.
-All graduates are expected to attend the entire ceremony, and to participate in both the processional and recessional.
+All graduates are expected to attend the entire ceremony and to participate in both the processional and recessional.
 All graduates shall remain seated for the entire ceremony.
-Our Commencement Marshals will strictly enforce this expectation.
+Our faculty marshals will strictly enforce this expectation.

+Wearing your cap, tassel and gown is a long standing tradition.
 Traditionally, the moving of the tassel at graduation is called, "turning the tassel" or "the turning of the tassel ceremony."
 It symbolizes one's transition from candidate to graduate.
-Standard protocol in the US dictates that the tassel be worn on the right side of one's mortarboard at commencement and then, during the ceremony the tassel is moved or turned to the left side.
-Teachers and administrators at commencement place their tassels on the left.
+Standard protocol in the US dictates that the tassel be worn on the right side of one's mortarboard at Commencement and then, during the ceremony the tassel is moved or turned to the left side.
+Teachers and administrators at Commencement place their tassels on the left.

 Male graduates should remove mortar boards during posting of colors and National Anthem.
 Attendees will be directed to sit at the conclusion of the singing of the hymns.

-After the singing of the CSU Alma Mater and the closing the audience will be asked to take their seats and to remain seated for the retrieval of colors and the recessional of the platform party, faculty, and graduates.
+After the singing of the CSU Alma Mater and the closing words, the audience will be asked to take their seats and to remain seated for the retrieval of colors and the recessional of the platform party, faculty, and graduates.
+Commencement closes with the recessional.
+All graduates are expected to participate in both the processional and the recessional.
+Graduates may not leave the Commencement floor prior to the end of the ceremony.
+Guests are not allowed on the ceremony floor at any time.
+All guests will be directed to remain seated until the after the recessional has concluded.
+At the end of the ceremony guests will be directed to meet graduates at the New Alumni Reception.